OysteinFalkeid/Game-Code/README.md

 Missing implementation of a time variable
 1. time is implemented and adjust stem_disst and number of steps

-move must be implemented with a relative diraction and options for x and y spesific movement
+move must be implemented with a relative direction and options for x and y spesific movement

 # Turn